-Blue cheese is a source of high-quality protein and provides flavor for salads, sandwiches and hot recipes, but too much can be unhealthy.
-A moderate amount of blue cheese can fit into most healthy diets, so talk to a nutritionist if you need help developing a healthy meal plan with blue cheese.
+Blue cheese is a source of high-quality protein and provides flavor for salads, sandwiches and hot recipes, but just like pretty much any other food out there, too much can be unhealthy.

 Video of the Day